8 Best Renters Insurance Companies in Texas of 2026

 For example, if you purchase additional coverage for your belongings and the insurer is affordable but will put a cap on the cost of the add-on, then that’s an insurer you don’t want.

-Another example is that a policy may only offer ACV and you have to pay extra to receive its better counterpart, replacement cost.
+Another example is that a policy may only offer ACV, and you must pay extra for its better counterpart, replacement cost.

 However, we don't recommend buying a policy based on price alone.